vannguyengd/gooddata-ui/docs/15_props__chart_config.md

 * You can configure tooltip visibility for all cases where tooltip is available

-* If tooltip visibility is not explicitly configured, it's defaulted to true and meant to use to disable tooltips.
+* If tooltip visibility is not explicitly configured, tooltip is shown.

 ```jsx
 import { InsightView } from "@gooddata/sdk-ui-ext";